scottohara/tvmanager/README.md

 The other main view is **Unscheduled**, which lists any upcoming episodes that flagged as "unscheduled".
 This is your TODO list for programming your DVR.

-The rest of the app consists of data management views (add/edit/delete programs, series & episodes), basic reports (eg. "All recorded", "All Expected", "All Missed" etc.), and some utility functions such as importing/exporting the database to/from Amazon S3 etc.
+The rest of the app consists of data management views (add/edit/delete programs, series & episodes), basic reports (eg. "All recorded", "All Expected", "All Missed" etc.), and some utility functions such as importing/exporting the database to/from a backend NoSQL database (CouchDB) etc.

 Screenshots
 ===========